MJinnocent

 Did Evan Chandler drug his own son to extract a confession?

-We know that Evan Chandler administered a drug to Jordan in July 1993 to pull a retained baby tooth.
-It has been strongly suggested that the drug used was Sodium Amytal, a drug which makes the user highly susceptible to false memories and suggestions.
-It is worth noting that prior to this, Jordan consistently denied that Michael had behaved inappropriately with him in any way whatsoever.
-Although there are some questions as to the exact drug used, the Chandlers themselves confirm that Jordan was indeed sedated and that after Jordan emerged from his sedation he “confessed” to have being abused.
-According to Ray Chandler ‘s (Evan Chandler’s brother) book, the “confession” was obtained as a result of Evan pressuring and lying to his son and blackmailing him that he would destroy Michael and it would be Jordan’s fault.
-This confession was made on 16 July 1993.
-However, on 14 July 1993 (before Jordan confessed to anything), Evan Chandler and his attorney had already contacted a psychiatrist who, without having met or examined either Jordan or Michael, determined that “reasonable suspicion would exist that sexual abuse may have occurred”.
-This letter was used by Evan to try and blackmail Michael into a financial payout in return for not going public with the allegations.
-Michael refused to pay.
+In July 1993, Evan Chandler administered a drug to Jordan ostensibly to remove a retained baby tooth.
+It has been strongly suggested that the drug used was Sodium Amytal, which is known to render the user highly susceptible to false memories and suggestions.
+Prior to this incident, Jordan had consistently denied that Michael had behaved inappropriately.
+Despite some questions regarding the exact substance used, the Chandlers acknowledge that Jordan was sedated and, upon recovering, “confessed” to having been abused.
+According to Evan’s brother, Ray Chandler, in his book All That Glitters, this confession was obtained as a result of Evan coercing his son, using deceit and intimidation by threatening to “destroy Michael,” and telling his son that it would be his fault.
+Jordan’s “confession” was made on 16 July 1993.
+Notably, on 14 July 1993 — before any such confession — Evan Chandler and his attorney had contacted a psychiatrist who, without meeting or examining either Jordan or Michael, opined that “reasonable suspicion would exist that sexual abuse may have occurred”.
+The psychiatrist’s letter was used by Evan to try and blackmail Michael into a financial payout in return for not going public with the allegations.
+Michael, however, refused to pay.

 What evidence is there that Evan Chandler was trying to extort Michael Jackson?

-There is a significant amount of evidence that Evan was simply seeking a financial payout and was using his son’s friendship with Michael as the means to achieve this.
-From his initial demands that Michael build him a home and finance his screenwriting career to the way in which he approached the entire episode, it is clear that Evan’s primary motive was money.
-One of the most significant pieces of evidence are the recordings of phone conversations between Evan Chandler and David Schwartz (June’s husband).
-Importantly, these conversations took place on 8 July 1993 (again, before Jordan’s alleged confession).
-During these calls, Evan explicitly stated that there was a plan in place and that he had been “told what to do” and what he could say.
-Evan told David that even his then wife thought he was “out of control” and that it would be satisfying for him to “see everybody get destroyed”.
+In these recordings, Evan explicitly stated that there was a plan in place, that he had been “told what to do” and what he could say, and that even his then-wife believed he was “out of control.”
 Evan was furious that “they” (we can assume he meant Michael, June and Jordan) wouldn’t talk to him and told David “I mean, once I make that phone call, this guy’s [Evan’s attorney] just going to destroy everybody in sight in any devious, nasty, cruel way that he can do it.
 And I’ve given him full authority to do that.”
 In a later conversation that day, Evan went on to say that Michael was “evil” for coming between “this family of June, me and Jordan” and that “if I go through with this, I win big time.
 There’s no way that I lose.
 I’ve checked that out inside out.”
 When asked by David if this would help Jordan, Evan’s response was “It’s irrelevant to me”.
 At one point, David directly asked Evan if Evan thinks “that he’s [Michael] f****** him?” and Evan’s response was “I don’t know.
 I have no idea”.

 Furthermore, in August 1993, Evan demanded that Michael pay him $20 million.
-Michael refused and his private investigator, Anthony Pellicano, countered with an offer of $1 million to fund three screenplays written by Evan and Jordan.
-Pellicano later stated that he made this offer to have a record of the Chandlers negotiating a financial payout.
-Evan refused this offer, expecting that a bigger offer would follow.
-However, on 13 August, an offer of $350,000 was made by Pellicano.
-Evan’s lawyer tried to get the original offer of $1 million reinstated but Michael refused, showing that he had no intention of paying to silence Evan or Jordan.
-Michael had plenty of opportunities to prevent the allegations from going public but he chose not to do this.
-Indeed, Ray Chandler wrote in his book that “had Michael paid the twenty million dollars demanded of him in August, rather than the following January, he might have spent the next ten years as the world’s most famous entertainer, instead of the world’s most infamous child molester.”
+Michael refused, and his private investigator, Anthony Pellicano, later countered with an offer of $1 million for three screenplays written by Evan and Jordan.
+Pellicano later verified that this offer was made to have a record of the Chandlers negotiating a financial payout.
+Evan refused the offer, with the expectation a higher one would follow.
+On 13 August 1993, an offer of $350,000 was made.
+Evan’s lawyer then tried to get the original $1 million offer reinstated but Michael refused, demonstrating that he had no intention of paying to silence Evan or Jordan.
+Michael had ample opportunity to prevent the allegations from going public but chose not to do so.
+Ray Chandler later wrote that “had Michael paid the twenty million dollars demanded of him in August, rather than the following January, he might have spent the next ten years as the world’s most famous entertainer, instead of the world’s most infamous child molester.”

 What happened after Jordan “confessed” to the psychiatrist in August 1993?

 In late August 1993, Evan’s lawyer withdrew from representing the Chandlers after Michael filed extortion charges against him and the Chandlers.
-Evan subsequently hired Gloria Allred but fired her two days later after she held a press conference stating that the accuser was willing to testify in court.
-Evan, still pursuing a financial payout, replaced her with Larry Feldman, a civil attorney.
-Ray Chandler confirms that this was because the Chandlers wanted to steer the case toward “a highly profitable settlement” rather than a Grand Jury indictment and a criminal trial.
+Evan subsequently hired Gloria Allred, but she was dismissed two days later after she held a press conference stating that the accuser was willing to testify in court.
+Still pursuing a financial payout, Evan then replaced her with Larry Feldman, a civil attorney.
+Ray Chandler confirms that this change was driven by the Chandlers’ desire to steer the case toward “a highly profitable settlement” rather than a grand jury indictment and a criminal trial.
 In September 1993, Feldman filed a $30 million civil lawsuit against Michael on behalf of the Chandlers.

-Did Jordan’s description of Michael’s genitalia match the pictures taken by the authorities?
+Did Jordan’s Description of Michael’s Genitalia Match the Photographs Taken by the Authorities?

 “Oh, yeah, Lauren Weis told me today that this disease Michael says he’s got, vitiligo, that it’s capable of changing anywhere you look, so that anything Jordie says is irrelevant.
 It can change very quickly with this disease.“